cinemascience/website/docs/source/tutorial_viewers.rst

     $ open cinema_explorer.html -a Firefox

-will bring up Cinema\:Explorer in a browser window.
+will bring up CinemaExplorer in a browser window.
 The default view has a parallel coordinates display of the **data.csv** columns.
 Each column corresponds to an axis.

 .. image:: images/CinemaExplorerSphere.png
     :width: 98%
     :align: left

 By default, the first database listed in **databases.json** will load initially.
-All databases in **databases.json** will appear in a dropdown menu under **Select Database:** in the Cinema:Explorer browser window.
+All databases in **databases.json** will appear in a dropdown menu under **Select Database:** in the CinemaExplorer browser window.
 After selecting a CDB, click on the **Load** button to switch to that CDB.

 .. image:: images/SelectDatabaseDropdown.png
     :width: 45%